 There is a way to talk through and resolve conflicts in a marriage, but spewing your dirty laundry to every listening ear is NOT it.
 Don’t get me wrong, I’ve been there too.
 I’ve been both the sinking ship and the one flooding boat.
 I’m not about to try to hide that.

 A Better Way

 Being on the other side of this conversation put things in perspective for me.
 At the very least, it was a not so subtle reminder that the words we speak about our spouse matter.
-And more often than not they are a clearer reflection of our hearts than they are his actions.
-When your words start to get yucky, it might be worthwhile to stop yourself and ask where your heart is in that moment.
+And more often than not they are a clearer reflection of our hearts that they are his actions.
+When your words start to get yucky, it might be worthwhile to stop yourself and ask where your heart is at that moment.
 And if it’s not evident that what you are thinking or feeling or about to say comes from a place of love – it might be worth it to have that conversation with your spouse first.
 After all, you and he are the only two who can bring resolve to whatever conflict has arisen.

-What would you have done had you found yourself a part of this “play group” conversation?
+What would you have done had you found yourself a part of this “playgroup” conversation?